Limitations Can Be Liberating (Beet Chips)

 Also, beets that are at least three inches wide have less of a tendency to shrivel up during dehydrating.

-- 2 or 3 medium Raw Beets, washed and peeled
+- 2 medium Raw Beets, washed and peeled

 - Slice the prepared beets paper-thin with a mandoline.

 - Lay the sliced beets out onto dehydrator trays.

 - Set the dehydrator to 125 degrees Fahrenheit and dry the chips for approximately 3 to 4 hours.
 Drying time varies depending on the thickness of the chips and the humidity level near your dehydrator.